 What are Enduring Issues?

-Enduring issues are debated in relation to history, social studies, and anthropology.
+An enduring issue is an issue that persists throughout the history of humanity and is debated in relation to history, social studies, and anthropology.
 Humanity encounters them daily.
 That is why it is critical to discuss and study them in-depth to find possible solutions, and essay writing is one of the ways.

 Many communities have tried to deal with and solve enduring problems, and only some of them did it somewhat successfully.
 The outcomes of their attempts are documented in historical archives.
 Students who study global history and associated subjects should encounter this topic, especially when preparing for that Regents exam.
 So, knowing your way around various databases and archives, as well as having real-life experience, can be useful.